Compare Degrees

 Associates Degrees

-Associates Prerequisites High School Diploma/GED
+Prerequisites High School Diploma/GED

-Time to complete 18 to 24 months
+Time to Complete 18 to 24 months

 International Applicants TOEFL® or equivalent

-Modality Campus based and online options
+Modality Campus-based and online options

 Bachelor’s Degrees

-A BA Finance degree prepares students for numerous exciting and integral careers including positions in financial analysis, investments, financial planning and portfolio management.
+A Bachelor’s degree in Business Finance provides a comprehensive educational foundation for an array of career possibilities.
+A BA in Finance prepares students for numerous exciting and integral careers including positions in financial analysis, investments, financial planning, and portfolio management.
 Full article

-Bachelor’s Prerequisites High School Diploma/GED
+Prerequisites High School Diploma/GED

-Pre Test Yes, SAT or ACT
+Pre-Test Requirements Yes, SAT or ACT

-Time to complete 3 to 4 years
+Time to Complete 3 to 4 years

 International Applicants TOEFL® or equivalent

-Modality Campus based and online options
+Modality Campus-based and online options

 MBA in Finance

-MBA/Finance Prerequisites Bachelor’s Degree or equivalent
+Prerequisites Bachelor’s Degree or equivalent

-Pre Test Yes, GMAT or GRE
+Pre-Test Requirements Yes, GMAT or GRE

-Time to complete 12 to 24 months
+Time to Complete 12 to 24 months

 International Applicants TOEFL® or equivalent

-Modality Campus based and online options
+Modality Campus-based and online options

 What Courses Will I Take?